 And yet, although everyone seemed to agree with the selectmen’s decision, some residents felt the process for gathering input was unfair.
 Despite the fact that everyone in town had the same opportunity to voice support or opposition, some felt the town “allowed this social media thing to go too far.”
 What should have been a unifying victory turned out to have an unexpectedly divisive effect.

-In the midst of collaborating on a new workshop series to help virtual teams make better decisions, my colleague Sharon Marie May (Principal of May Consulting) and I had a ‘eureka!’ moment.
+In the midst of collaborating on a new workshop series to help virtual teams make better decisions, my colleague Sharon Marie May and I had a ‘eureka!’ moment.
 Regardless of how rigorous the analysis or relevant the data, if people perceive that a decision was made unfairly, they won’t buy into it.
 This is especially true for virtual teams, who often must make decisions based on partial information and have few opportunities to gather the needed data, validate assumptions or correct misperceptions.

 In this edition, Sharon and I outline some important questions that team leaders and project managers need to answer so that their virtual teams can make fair, judicious and timely decisions that inspire commitment that lead to action.